Decomposing Co-Movements in Matrix-Valued Time Series: A Pseudo-Structural Reduced-Rank Approach: Theoretical Framework and Pseudo-Structural Representation

 \section{Theoretical Framework and Pseudo-Structural Representation}

-We begin by reviewing the reduced rank matrix-valued time series models under study in Section \ref{sec:mvtslit}, and then define contemporaneous co-movements within the framework of serial correlation common features.
-In Section \ref{sec:pseudostructural}, we present the equivalent pseudo-structural form for these reduced rank matrix-valued time series models.
+Section \ref{sec:mvtslit} reviews the reduced-rank matrix-valued time series models under study and then defines contemporaneous co-movements within the framework of serial correlation common features.
+Section \ref{sec:pseudostructural} presents the equivalent pseudo-structural form for these reduced rank matrix-valued time series models.
 Section \ref{sec:sccf} intuitively discusses the link between the serial correlation common features and the reduced rank matrix autoregressive model through an example of countries and economic indicators.